Pablo-A-Baeza/Gender-Diversity-in-Game-of-Thrones---Case-Study/README.md

 ![](https://github.com/Pablo-A-Baeza/Gender-Diversity-in-Game-of-Thrones---Case-Study/blob/master/house_freq_p.jpeg)

-The department **Night's Watch** is the one with more employess, in total 13 employees accounting for 16% of the total workforce, whereas the least is **Tully** with just 2 employees accounting for 2% of the total workforce.
+The department **Night's Watch** is the one with more employees, in total 13 and accounting for 16% of the total workforce, whereas the least is **Tully** with just 2 employees accounting for 2% of the total workforce.

 Now, let's explore gender frequency regardless of employees' department.